Page loading ... Please wait.

 Printer Friendly Page

-Note: Have you ever wondered why sometimes your scone dough is too sticky or maybe too dry?
-The cause of this is your flour.
+Just a side note.
+Have you ever wondered why sometimes your scone dough is too sticky or maybe too dry?
+The cause of this is probably your flour.
 Flour absorbs different amounts of liquid depending on the weather (how humid) or its freshness.
-So if you find your dough a little too sticky or dry, try adding a little more flour or liquid.
+So when adding the buttermilk, start with 1/3 cup (80 ml/grams) and mix the dough.
+And then, if needed, add more buttermilk.

-Preheat oven to 400 degrees F (200 degrees C) and place rack in middle of oven.
+Pumpkin Scones: Preheat your oven to 400 degrees F (200 degrees C) and place the oven rack in the center of the oven.
 Line a baking sheet with parchment paper.

-In a large bowl, whisk together the flour, sugar, spices, baking powder, baking soda and salt.
-Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
+In a large bowl, whisk together the flour, sugar, spices, baking powder, baking soda, and salt.
+Cut the butter into the flour mixture with a pastry blender or two knives.
 The mixture should look like coarse crumbs.
-Stir in the raisins and pecans, if using.
-In a separate bowl mix together the buttermilk, pumpkin puree and vanilla and then add the buttermilk mixture to the flour mixture.
-Mix just until the dough comes together.
-Do not overmix the dough.
+Stir in the chocolate chips.

-Transfer to a lightly floured surface and knead dough gently four or five times and then pat the dough into a circle that is about 7 inches (18 cm) round and about 11/2 inches (3.75 cm) thick.
-Cut this circle in half, then cut each half into 3 pie-shaped wedges (triangles).
+Transfer to a lightly floured surface and knead dough gently four or five times and then pat the dough into a 7 inch (18 cm) circle.
+Cut the circle in half, then cut each half into 4 pie-shaped wedges (triangles).
 Place the scones on the baking sheet.
-Brush the tops of the scones with the egg wash and sprinkle a little Turbinado sugar on top, if desired.
+Using a pastry brush, brush the tops of the scones with a little cream or milk.
+Sprinkle each scone with raw pumpkin seeds if you like.

 Place the baking sheet inside another baking sheet to prevent the bottoms of the scones from over browning.
 Bake for about 20 minutes or until golden brown and a toothpick inserted in the middle comes out clean.
 Transfer to a wire rack to cool.